ali-exifit/aio-downloader/README.md

 ### YouTube Downloader
 1. Go to your forked repository → **Actions** → Select **"youtube-downloader"**
 2. Click the **"Run workflow"** button
-3. In the input box, type one or more entries, each on a new line or separated by commas.
+3. In the input box, type one or more entries, each on a new line, sparated with space, or separated by commas.
 Each entry is a URL followed by `v` or `a`, resolution/bitrate, and optional FPS.

 **Examples:**